-Key consideration 7: An FMI should identify, monitor, and manage the risks that key participants, other FMIs and service and utility providers might pose to its operations.
+Key Consideration 7: An FMI should identify, monitor, and manage the risks that key participants, other FMIs and service and utility providers might pose to its operations.
 In addition, an FMI should identify, monitor, and manage the risks its operations might pose to other FMIs.

-DDRJ operates as a designated trade repository in Japan which prepares, stores, and reports the trade information.
-If there were operational failure on the participant side, the trades of those organizations would not be included in its reporting.
+DDRJ operates as a designated trade repository in Japan which collects, prepares, stores, and reports the trade information.
+If there were failure of a participant or other FMIs, this is unlikely to affect DDRJ's services.

-The reporting obligation remains with the clients, and the FMI monitors reporting failures through automated alerts and exceptions reports that are also provided to the clients.
+The reporting obligation remains with the clients, and DDRJ monitors reporting failures through automated alerts and exceptions reports that are also provided to the clients.

 DDRJ, as a trade repository, does not pose risks to other FMIs.
-Its function is to receive, prepare, store, and report relevant trade information to the regulators.
+Its function is to collect, prepare, store, and report relevant trade information to the regulators.
 In the event DDRJ could not perform this function, it would not pose a risk to another FMI's functions.

-DDRJ outsources a part of the trade repository functions including receiving, processing, preparing, and reporting of the trade information to internal (affiliated) service provider.
+DDRJ outsources a part of the trade repository functions including collecting, processing, preparing, and reporting of the trade information to internal (affiliated) service provider.
 Such outsourcing arrangements were approved by the JFSA in accordance with the specific clause of FIEA.
 In order to fulfill the oversight responsibility, DDRJ monitors the quality of the services provided, for example, through the periodic meetings with the relevant departments of service providers.

-F. Principle 18: Access & Participation Requirements
+Principle 18: Access & Participation Requirements